Yczar/animatedroute/README.md

   }
 }
 ```
+* widget: This is the screen/widget you would like to navigate to.
+* curves: This is the style of animation you would like to add to your route.
+* alignment: This is the exit and entry direction of your screen/widget
+* seconds: This is the duration of the animation. when null its equals to 1seconds.

 # Pull Requests

 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.
 Here are some basic rules to follow to ensure timely addition of your request: